mvolkmann/blog/src/zig.md

 Data types include u8 (single byte unsigned integer), … Strings are delimited with double quotes.

-The `defer` keyword specifies a function to be called when the function it is inside exits.
-This is often used to deallocate memory allocated on the line before.
-For example, `var allocator = std.heap.page_allocator; var myList = std.ArrayList(10).init(allocator); defer myList.deinit();`
-Also see `errdefer` which specifies a function to call if an error occurs in the current scope.

 Constant and variable declarations must be initialized to some value.
 When can the type be inferred from the initial value?
 If the initial value is “undefined” (means uninitialized), does the compiler enforce that it is assigned before it is used?
 I assume this is different from making it nullable with a “?” before the type.